-A Board and Board Committee performance evaluation was undertaken during the financial year.
+A Board and Board Committee performance evaluation was undertaken in respect to financial year 2023.

 Recommendation 1.7 - A listed entity should (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.